Jesaka/H-T8_Things/Linux_Basics.md

 ### Yay good job you!

-Bonus task: Make a writeup (A sheet where you explain what you did step by step, so it can be repeated by someone else later)

-Pssst!!!
-This is why hackers actually get paid, nobody cares that you cracked a computer, customers and your boss want to see how and why!!!

 # 🌐 Beginner-Friendly Networking Tools for Linux

 This section introduces you to common command-line tools to check and explore networks.
 No experience needed—just curiosity!